 The Nearing Case, by Lightner Witmer, Ph.D., Head of the Department of Psychology, University of Pennsylvania.
-No recent event in the struggle for free speech has so deeply stirred the country as the ousting of Scott Nearing from the University of Pennsylvania.
-56c., postpaid.
+No recent event in the struggle for free speech has so deeplared the construction. ly stirred the country as the ousting of Scott Nearing from the Univer-sity of Pennsylvania.
+56c., post-